danobi/dxuuu.xyz/src/string-overcopy.md

 a few hours until finally narrowing down the issue to the kernel.
-It turns out the kernel had an optimized `strncpy()` routine where instead of copying a single byte at a time and stopping when it saw a zero (NUL), it was doing word-sized strides.
+It turns out the kernel had an optimized `strncpy()` routine where instead of copying a single byte at a time and stopping when it saw a zero (NUL), it was doing word-sized strides and stopping whenever the word contained a NUL.
 This also meant that there could be extra bytes copied _after_ the NUL.
 This actually works perfectly fine for C use cases, but BPF is a slightly environment and it turns out it _does_ matter.

 ### BPF maps